CarlosBageston/capacitor-plugins-spend-smart/README.md

 # capacitor-plugins-spend-smart

-Plugins Capacitor v7 para o app spendsmart
+A Capacitor v7 plugin that allows changing the navigation bar color on Android, including the button colors.
+Ideal for any app that needs visual customization of the navigation bar.

 ## Install